Voting Rights of New Yorkers with Felony Convictions

 You are automatically eligible for review if you are:

 - A person who has been convicted of a New York State felony;

 - Under community supervision by the New York State Department of Corrections and Community Supervision following release from a New York State prison; and

 - A current resident of New York State.

 Factors that will be considered as part of your review include whether you are at liberty and whether you are maintaining required contact with your parole officer.

-More information can be found at the official New York State clemency website, under the Voting Restorations Pardon Tab at left.
+More information can be found at the official New York State clemency website, under the Voting Restorations Pardon Tab.